“for to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit…”

-We find a catalogue of nine gifts in verses 8-10.
+We find a catalog of nine gifts in verses 8-10.
 Paul lists more gifts in the latter part of the chapter (12:28f).
-Romans 12 catalogues seven gifts with duplications from 1 Corinthians 12.
-Ephesians 4 lists four gifts (the definite article before pastor-teacher makes it one gift).
+Romans 12 catalogs seven gifts with duplications from 1 Corinthians 12.
+Ephesians 4 lists four gifts (the definite article before the pastor-teacher makes it one gift).

 The word “for” connects verses 8-11 to verse seven and establishes the fact that the Holy Spirit gives special, supernatural capacities to Christians and edifies the church thereby.

 The word “given” indicates that when the Holy Spirit gives special, supernatural enablement to serve the Lord, He gives it freely without merit from the receiver of the gift.
 The Holy Spirit gives these gifts apart from merit.
 We have a gift for one reason only – because the Holy Spirit decided it.
 It is not because we are better than anyone else or worse than anyone else.
 We do not have anything to do with the receiving of it.